 What this means for your business

-According to Instagram.
-72% of users have bought a product they saw on Instagram.
-If you’re not on Instagram, your business could be losing out on the 200+ million Instagrammers that visit at least one business profile a day.
+According to the app, 81% of people use Instagram to help research products and services.
+If you’re not on Instagram, your business could be losing out on the 200+ million Instagrammers that visit at least one business profile a day, and 130 million users clicking on a shopping post each month.